websanco/liferay-learn/readme/REST_API_PROJECT_GUIDELINES.md

 )
 ```

-#### Calling Resource Services
+### Calling Resource Services

 All resources services are represented by Java methods.
-Examine your resource's Javadoc in the [REST API Javadoc](https://docs.liferay.com/dxp/apps/headless/latest/javadocs/).
+Examine your resource class Java methods in the [REST API Javadoc](https://docs.liferay.com/dxp/apps/headless/latest/javadocs/).
 For example, the headless delivery resource Javadoc is at <https://docs.liferay.com/dxp/apps/headless/latest/javadocs/com/liferay/headless/delivery/resource/v1_0/package-summary.html>.

-In the test case class, examine the methods that call services that interests you, or piece together a call using parts of calls that you see in the test case class.
+> **Tip:** Search your resource's test case class for calls to the resource methods.

 ### Example: Posting a DocumentFolder